-Fan et al. (2007) choose Chinese companies as a sample and found that politically connected companies have significantly lower operating performance than companies without political ties.
+Fan, Wong and Zhang (2007) choose Chinese companies as a sample and found that politically connected companies have significantly lower operating performance than companies without political ties.
 Boubakri, Cosset and Saffar (2008) pointed that companies with political affiliations are less effective than those without political ties.
-Yuan (2011) found that government units will encourage and force politically connected companies to hire more employees in order to help solve the problem of unemployment, which will lead to rising costs and inefficiencies in companies.
 Chaney, Faccio and Parsley (2011) analyzed 20 countries and found that political background is an important factor affecting accounting quality, in particular, companies with a good relationship between major shareholders and top government officials show poor quality of accounting information.
-Ben-Nasr, Boubakri and Cosset (2012) explore the impact of state ownership and political connections on privatized companies, and the results show that the higher political interference, the higher the cost of equity capital.
 Bliss and Gul (2012) used Malaysia as a sample and found that audit institutions and lenders considered politically connected companies to have higher relative risks, and therefore higher cost of debt.

-2.2 The Quality of Analyst forecasts
+2.2 The quality of analyst forecasts

 In general, analysts and management forecasts are the two main sources of financial forecast information for investors.
-The disclosure of corporate public information has a positive impact on the accuracy of analyst forecasts, adequate and appropriate expression.
-(Diamond and Verrecchia, 1991; Bushman and Smith, 2003; Bushman et al., 2004), which in turn prompts more analysts to increase their forecast willingness and the earnings made by analysts The prediction accuracy will also be higher(Langberg and Sivaramakrishnan, 2008).
+The disclosure of corporate public information has a positive impact on the accuracy of analyst forecasts, adequate and appropriate expression, which in turn prompts more analysts to increase their forecast willingness and the earnings made by analysts The prediction accuracy will also be higher (Langberg and Sivaramakrishnan, 2008).
 Byard and Shaw (2003) believe that when companies increase information transparency, it will attract the attention of institutional investors and analysts.
-Chiang (2005) took Taiwanese electronics companies as an example, and concluded that the accuracy of analyst forecasts was significantly related to the transparency of company information, and the more transparent the more accurate forecasts would be.
-Wu (1991) found that the financial forecasts provided by the management authorities mainly hope that analysts will also adjust the previously issued forecasts after obtaining the information.

-In the past literatures such as Givoly and Lakonishok (1979), Griffin (1976) and Imhoff and Lobo (1984) considered the market's reaction to analysts' incorrect forecast revisions.
+In the past literatures such as Givoly and Lakonishok (1979), Griffin (1976), Imhoff and Lobo (1984) considered the market's reaction to analysts' incorrect forecast revisions.
 The research shows that analysts' revised earnings forecasts convey new information.
 To the capital market, its forecast revisions are informative.
 Elton, Gruber, and Gulekin (1981) state that analyst forecast revision information will incur more impact than reported earnings information.
 When analysts perform financial (earnings) forecasts, the information they use can be divided into public information and private information.
 In other words, the information environment of an enterprise consists of public information and private information.
 Public information is actively disclosed by the management of the enterprise, or disclosed by the public.
 If the analyst uses his own experience, knowledge, and ability to explain, it is private information.
-(Barron, Kile, Lim, and Stevens, 1998).
-Barron et al. (1998) suggest that when the earnings consistency is high, the use of public information accounts for a high proportion of their total personal information.
+(Barron et al., 1998).
+Barron et al. (1998) suggested that when the earnings consistency is high, the use of public information accounts for a high proportion of their total personal information.